Back to blog

 Retains or Enhances

-Your schooling gives you skills that are specifically useful in your current position.
-It must "keep or develop" the abilities necessary for your current employment, business, or line of work, but it cannot qualify you for other positions or occupations.
+Your schooling must provide skills specifically useful in your current position.
+It should "keep or develop" abilities necessary for your employment, business, or line of work.
+It cannot qualify you for other positions or occupations.

 "Required" by Your Employment or Law